openvinotoolkit/openvino.genai/image_generation/lcm_dreamshaper_v7/cpp/README.md

 * `-l, --loraPath arg`  Specify path of lora file. (*.safetensors). (default: )
 * `-a, --alpha arg`     alpha for lora (default: 0.75)
 * `-h, --help`          Print usage

+> [!NOTE]
+> The tokenizer model will always be loaded to CPU: [OpenVINO tokenizers](https://github.com/openvinotoolkit/openvino_contrib/tree/master/modules/custom_operations/user_ie_extensions/tokenizer/python#readme) can be inferred on a CPU device only.

 Example: